-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mosinjewistud.
+The Examination Regulations relating to this course are available at 2019-20, Master of Studies in Jewish Studies (ox.ac.uk).
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

-26. MASTER OF STUDIES IN KOREAN STUDIES
+27. MASTER OF STUDIES IN KOREAN STUDIES